Vaibhavak7/iDiscuss/README.md

 - User Registration and Login
 - Thread Creation with Titles, Content, and Tags
 - Replies and Comments on Threads
-- Like and Voting System
-- Search Functionality
-- User Profiles with Activity Tracking
-- Notification System
-- Moderation Tools (if applicable)

 ## Technologies Used